MASTER OF ARTS IN BUDDHIST SPIRITUAL CARE

 • Soto Zen Buddhist Studies second course fulfills UWest REL641 Topics in Buddhist Studies or MDIV670 Spiritual Leadership or BMIN620 Engaged Compassion

 It is the student’s responsibility to plan out their course of study.
-NYZC’s staff and UWest‘s academic advisor are available for support.
+NYZC’s academic advisor is available to support you in planning your coursework.
+To speak with our academic advisor, please email [email protected].

-Graduates of NYZC’s Foundations in Contemplative Care program are eligible for streamlined admission to UWest’s Master of Arts in Buddhist Spiritual Care (MABSC).
+Graduates and currently enrolled new students from NYZC’s Foundations in Contemplative Care program are eligible for streamlined admission with UWest.
 Full application process is required for all others.

 Streamlined admission and application for MABSC includes:

-• NYZC Foundations graduates submit only two official transcripts: NYZC’s transcript showing completion of the NYZC Foundations in Contemplative Care Program, and the transcript from the institution that awarded their bachelor’s degree.
+• NYZC Foundations graduates and current Foundations students submit only two official transcripts: NYZC’s transcript showing completion of or enrollment in the NYZC Foundations in Contemplative Care Program, and the transcript from the institution that awarded their bachelor’s degree.
 Additional transcripts may be submitted, but are not required for admission to the program.
 General applicants are required to submit official transcripts from all colleges and universities previously attended.

-• The Application Statement of Purpose is waived for NYZC Foundations graduates.
-When filling out the application, NYZC Foundations graduates may type “New York Zen Center for Contemplative Care Chaplaincy Training Program Student” in the field used to type the statement of purpose.
+• The Application Statement of Purpose is waived for NYZC Foundations graduates and current Foundations students.
+When filling out the application, NYZC Foundations graduates and new students may type “New York Zen Center for Contemplative Care Chaplaincy Training Program Student” in the field used to type the statement of purpose.

-• Applicants who are NYZC Foundations graduates submit only the NYZC recommendation; additional recommendations are waived.
+• Applicants who are NYZC Foundations graduates and current Foundations students submit only the NYZC recommendation; additional recommendations are waived.
 General applicants are asked for three recommendations.

 Take the first step

 Applying to Foundations in Contemplative Care, a nine-month transformational training for integrating spiritual practice with care, is the first step.
-Each cohort starts in September and the 2024–2025 application period is now open.
+Each cohort starts in September.
 Learn more about Foundations below or contact us to speak with an NYZC staff member who can assist you in planning your coursework.

 IMG_9092 (1)